 Even in the midst of death and destruction, the Bible tells us how the Philistines, in 1 Samuel 5-6 hardened their hearts against God as Pharaoh did in Egypt.
 This brought even more devastation until at last, they wised up and returned the Ark of God to Israel.

-There is a quick remedy for all those who have membership at the "We'll be goin' roun' the mountain again club."
+There is a quick remedy for all those who have membership at the we'll be going around the mountain again club

-As the disciples did in John 6:21, in the midst of a tempest storm on the sea, they recognized and willingly received Jesus into their boat.
+John 6:21 tells us when the disciples were in the middle of a storm at sea, they recognized and willingly received Jesus into their boat.
 Miraculously, they immediately arrived at their destination.
-When trials and tribulations arise, resist the temptation to complain and murmur, but quickly invite Jesus into the situation and watch the storm subside.
-When you invite Jesus on the scene, things rapidly change and you don't go around the mountain again.
+When trials and tribulations arise, resist the temptation to complain and quickly invite Jesus into the situation.
+Then watch the storm quickly subside.
+When you invite Jesus on the scene, things rapidly change, and you won’t go around the mountain again.

 Let us never fall into the trap of exalting hardships above God's blessings.
 Bemoaning only elongates the wilderness journey and who wants that?